seanstephenbrian/restaurant-page/README.md

 all DOM elements are dynamically created, deleted, and updated with javascript as the visitor interacts with the website.

-i used css to create the ancient rome-inspired theme; one standout feature is the repeating mosaic background behind the nav bar, which is realized with a `::before` pseudo-element.
+i used custom css to create the ancient rome-inspired theme; one standout feature is the repeating mosaic background behind the nav bar, which is realized with a `::before` pseudo-element.